 The Sonos Roam is engineered to admit sound in any surrounding.
-So, even as the listener’s surroundings change, the voice remains clear.
-I would recommend for people buy this speaker were they looking for acceptable background noise with good audio quality that can be heard in all surroundings.
+So, the voice remains clear even as the listener’s surroundings change.
+I recommend people buy this speaker when they look for acceptable background noise with good audio quality that can be heard in all surroundings.

-The Sonos Roam only has smarts when it is connected to an internet connection and if you want to use the best Alexa skills or Google Assistant commands, then you will have to be present and at home for that.
+The Sonos Roam only has smarts when connected to an internet connection, and if you want to use the best Alexa skills or Google Assistant commands, you must be present and at home.
 That way, you can change the playlists, control your smart home devices, or ask your virtual assistant other queries.

-At times, even though the speaker knew to switch between Wi-Fi and Bluetooth based on its location, it did not connect.
-For example, I often found myself reconnecting the Roam to my Sonos system via my phone.
+At times, even though the speaker knew to switch between wifi and Bluetooth based on its location, it did not connect.
+For example, I often connected the Roam to my Sonos system via phone.

-With Sound Swap, you can easily transfer the music from a Roam to a Sonos speaker in another room.
-This is done by pushing the button on the speakers or through your smartphone.
+With Sound Swap, you can quickly transfer the music from a Roam to a Sonos speaker in another room.
+This is done by pushing the speakers’ or smartphone’s button.

-The Roam by Sonos amplifies the sound of your favorite music app, like Spotify.
-It is designed for outdoor use when on a Bluetooth connection and can connect to other Sonos speakers at home so you can control it with your own Sonos one/ soundbase or surround set.
+The Roam by Sonos amplifies the sound of your favourite music app, like Spotify.
+It is designed for outdoor use when on a Bluetooth connection and can connect to other Sonos speakers at home so you can control it with your own Sonos one/ sound base or surround set.

 Outdoor speakers can seem like a daunting task to purchase, but in reality, it’s not difficult to find the right product.
 Outdoor speakers are rated by how many watts they can produce, which will depend on the size of the speaker.
-Outdoor speakers come in all shapes and sizes, so scroll down for our guide to help you choose the perfect speaker for your needs.
+Outdoor speakers come in all shapes and sizes, so scroll down for our guide to help you choose the perfect speakers.

 When the weather gets warmer, most people find more reasons to enjoy the outdoors, such as yard work, reading, or grilling.
-You can enjoy your favorite tunes while you do these outdoor activities.
+You can enjoy your favourite tunes while you do these outdoor activities.

-When you have a need for outdoor speakers, there are many opportunities to choose from.
-In order to pick the right ones, review this guide and read about the various options.
+When you need outdoor speakers, there are many opportunities to choose from.
+Review this guide and read about the options to pick the right ones.

 1: Whole-home audio with outdoor speakers

-If you decide to install speakers from scratch, you may want to consider an outdoor speaker as well.
+If you decide to install speakers from scratch, you may also want to consider an outdoor speaker.
 Our system designers are here to help you get a schematic of a flexible system that suits your unique layout.

-If you want your home Wi-Fi system to work properly, consider a multi-node mesh router system.
+Consider a multi-node mesh router system if you want your home wifi system to work correctly.
 They help your wireless sources reach every place in your house.

 2: Stereo-input speakers

 A stereo-input speaker is typically used for situations of this nature.
-It has inputs for both left and right channels, separating the audio, and 2 tweeters.
+It has inputs for both left and proper channels, separating the audio and two tweeters.

 Four-conductor cables are more convenient when you have stereo input speakers.
 This kind of cable has two channels in a single casing.